benhoskings/babushka.me/pith/dep-sources.html.markdown

 (In the olden days babushka did auto-update sources, but this behaviour caused too many "dammit, this worked yesterday" surprises.)

 The only time babushka will change existing sources is when it's run with the `--update` option.
 With this option specified, babushka will lazily update sources before it loads deps from them.
 That is, `--update` doesn't update all existing sources, just each relevant source as it's referenced down the tree.
-(A source is only updated (and loaded) once per run.)
+(A source is only updated once per run.)

 When updating, babushka fetches from 'origin' and then resets the source to 'origin/master'.
 There's a safety check, though, that will prevent updates if the source has uncommitted changes or unpushed commits, to avoid blowing away your local changes (babushka will print a message in this case).